Blog

 24 Oct, 2013 by Dr Michael Scott

-Cryptography is a lot about trust.
-And in the real world cryptography depends on standards, as the standardization of cryptographic algorithms is how cryptography is projected into the real world.
-For years people have trusted the US based NIST – National Institute for Standards in Technology, with headquarters in Gaithersburg just outside Washington DC.
-I was there once at a conference*.
-But now thanks to the reckless actions of the NSA (National Security Agency), as exposed by various whistle-blowers, that trust has been blown, with incalculable consequences.…
+<p>Cryptography is a lot about trust.
+And in the real world cryptography depends on standards, as the standardization of cryptographic algorithms is how cryptography is projected into the real world.</p> <p>For years people have trusted the US based NIST – National Institute for Standards in Technology, with headquarters in Gaithersburg just outside Washington DC.
+I was there once at a conference*.</p> <p>But now thanks to the reckless actions of the NSA (National Security Agency), as exposed by various whistle-blowers, that trust has been blown, with incalculable consequences.
+Already there is a strong and well founded suspicion that at least one standard was “dumbed-down” to suit the NSA agenda.</p>…

 2 step verification vs 2 factor authentication